‘Three years longer to get fired!’: Rassie on Siya, Hacjivah, Sharks Boks and 2027 World Cup

 The former loose forward was first appointed as the Bok boss in 2018, which gave him an effective 18 months to get South Africa ready for Japan 2019.

-The innovative Erasmus devised a plan to get the basics in place, concentrating on the defence system that Jacques Nienaber implemented.
+The innovative Erasmus devised a plan to get the basics in place, concentrating on the defence system that Jacques Nienaber implemented, and ensuring that a percentage style of play – with box-kicking vital – minimised mistakes.

-It worked a treat as the Boks went all the way and finished things off with two tries in the 32-12 final win over England in Yokohama.
+It worked a treat as the Boks went all the way and finished things off in style with two splendid tries in the 32-12 final win over England in Yokohama.

 The next stage of their development was going to be set in motion in 2020, where more emphasis was going to be placed on their attacking game.

-But then Covid-19 struck, and the Boks didn’t even get onto the field in 2020.
+But then Covid-19 arrived to disrupt our lives, and the Boks didn’t even get onto the field in 2020.

-By the time the British and Irish Lions landed in Mzansi for the 2021 three-Test series in Cape Town, the Boks stuck with the 2019 World Cup strategy – and they just hung on via a late Morné Steyn penalty for a 19-16 triumph.
+By the time the British and Irish Lions landed in Mzansi for the 2021 three-Tesst series in Cape Town, the Boks doubled down and stuck with the 2019 World Cup strategy – and they just hung on via a late Morné Steyn penalty for an epic 19-16 triumph.

+But then-director of rugby Erasmus and head coach Nienaber were able to start tweaking things and bringing in a more positive attitude on attack in 2022, and some selections also reflected that, with the likes of Kurt-Lee Arendse, Canan Moodie and Manie Libbok adding real pace and flair.

-The gradual improvement in the Bok attack was evident after that, although the nature of the 2023 World Cup – where South Africa played five out of the top six teams – saw them relying on the boot of Handré Pollard for heart-stopping one-point victories over France, England then New Zealand in the final.
+The gradual improvement in the Bok attack was evident, although the nature of the 2023 World Cup – where South Africa played five out of the top six teams – saw them relying on the boot of Handré Pollard for heart-stopping one-point victories over France, England then New Zealand in the final.

+Tearing up the script like only the #Springboks can 🙌 #ChasingTheSun2 #StrongerTogether pic.twitter.com/GWSo9L1gHv— Springboks (@Springboks) March 17, 2024

 “It feels as if it’s three years longer for me to get fired!”
-Erasmus quipped after introducing Brown and new defence coach Jerry Flannery to the media in Cape Town.
+Erasmus quipped this week after introducing Brown and new defence coach Jerry Flannery to the media in Cape Town.

 “In all honesty, it’s really lekker to be back with the boys again.
 When we had the alignment camp and you stand there as a coach, the highs are so high and the lows are low.